marion909/anycubic-nfc-filament/format.md

 ## Dump Types and SKUs

-List of found Types:

-- PLA
-- PLA+
-- PLA?High?Speed
+Filament types should align with the material names in the slicer after "Anycubic "

-List of found SKUs:
+List of actually found SKUs:

 - PLA Basic Pantone Peach Fuzz: HPL16-101
 - PLA Basic Pantone Interstellar Violet: HPL17-101